What are Antigua’s best beaches ?

 like LOVE ?

 Depending on what you are looking for in your beach chances are Antigua has it covered.
 There is no surfing here unlike in Barbados yet you can have a lot of fun in the waves at half moon bay for example.
-The waters are mostly pretty calm the calmest maybe Pigeon beach.
+The waters are mostly pretty calm (some storms can create waves please take reasonable care on the day) the calmest maybe Pigeon beach.

 Ffryes beach took some finding and it is just outside of the Jolly Harbour area before Darkwood beach.